kexin-yang/kexin-yang.github.io/_portfolio/portfolio-3.md

 ## How learners Cooperate:
 This tool enable learners to learn the material in a Jigsaw method, but instead of in person, they will be able to learn it cooperatively online.

-The tool was originally designed for large scale use.
+The tool was originally designed for **large scale use**.
 After registration, learns will be assigned a role and learn in a cooperative way.

 ## What's so special?
-1) Learners can get in contact with learners all around the world, since this application/platform can be accessed world-wide.
+1) Learners can get in contact with **learners all around the world**, since this application/platform can be accessed world-wide.
-2) The discussion board feature of our tool, enable people to discuss in an asynchorized way.
+2) The discussion board feature of this tool, enable people to discuss in an **asynchorized** way.
-3) Our tool is flexible in that people can log in and out, and their record will be saved by the tool, so that they can resume when they come back.
+3) Our tool is flexible and has memory of users' history, so that they can **resume when they come back**.